bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-2-7-string-methods.rst

    The first character in a string is at index 0 and the last characters is at **length** -1.

 For the AP CSA exam, you only need to know how to use the following String methods.
-All of the String method descriptions are included in the |AP CSA Reference Sheet| that you get during the exam so you don't have to memorize these.
+All of the String method descriptions are included in the `AP CSA Java Quick Reference Sheet <https://apstudents.collegeboard.org/ap/pdf/ap-computer-science-a-java-quick-reference_0.pdf>`_ that you get during the exam so you don't have to memorize these.

     -  **int length()** method returns the number of characters in the string, including spaces and special characters like punctuation.